tanyaweaver/python-dev-accelerator/source/lectures/getting_started_with_pyramid.rst

 Data Persistence
 ~~~~~~~~~~~~~~~~

 It's all well and good to have a set of Python classes that represent your system.
 But what happens when you want to *save* information?
 What happens to an instance of a Python class when you quit the interpreter?
 What about when your script stops running?
-The code in a website runs when an HTTP request comes in from a client. it stops running when an HTTP response goes back out to the client.
+The code in a website runs when an HTTP request comes in from a client.
+It stops running when an HTTP response goes back out to the client.
 So what happens to the data in your system in-between these moments? **The data must be persisted**.

 There are a number of alternatives for persistence: